sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupwindowsdeploymentservicesimageselectioninstallimageimagegroup.md

 # ImageGroup

-`ImageGroup` specifies the Windows® Deployment Services image group of the image to be installed.
+`ImageGroup` specifies the Windows Deployment Services image group of the image to be installed.

 ## Values